Strong opening week for CBS, Turner with NCAA hoops tourney

 In an otherwise quiet week for prime-time television, CBS’ ”60 Minutes” was the only show to top 10 million viewers.

-Last Friday, when word got out that special counsel Robert Mueller had completed his work and cable television began talking about it, Sean Hannity of Fox News Channel and Rachel Maddow had audience sizes that were remarkable similar.
-Hannity’s show was seen by 2.96 million and Maddow’s by 2.9 million, Nielsen said.
+Last Friday, when word got out that special counsel Robert Mueller had completed his work and cable television began talking about it, Sean Hannity of Fox News Channel had 3.13 million viewers, just behind colleague Tucker Carlson’s 3.2 million.
+Rachel Maddow of MSNBC had 2.9 million, Nielsen said.

 CBS easily won the week in prime-time, averaging 6.2 million viewers.
 ABC had 4.4 million viewers, NBC had 4.3 million, Fox had 2.8 million, ION Television had 1.4 million, Univision had 1.2 million, Telemundo had 1.1 million and the CW had 920,000.

-Note: This story has been corrected to show correct viewership for Sean Hannity on Friday.